gersonvj/My-Recipe/README.md

 I want to create a account to be able to add, read, update and delete recipes.

 * **Implementation**
-I created a form where the user can add their name, email, and choose a password.
+I created a form where the user can add their name and choose a password.
 I have used the pattern attribute to only allow certain characters for the name, email, and password.
-Correct feedback will be displayed whenever the user doesn't meet the pattern critera.
 Before creating the new account, I will check in the database if the email already exists.
 If so, correct feedback will be displayed to the user so he can choose another username.
 Password will be stored with the help of the password generate hash so it is stored safely.
-After the registration was succesfull, the user will be redirected to the My Recipes page to add their first recipe.
+After the registration was succesfull, the user will be redirected to the Profile page to add their first recipe.
 In case the user wrongfully clicked on register instead of sign-in, a link to the sign-in page is provided so the user doesn't have to go back.

-I have used a variable (register) to make the difference between the register and sign-in form.
-When register is equal to True, I added the span which explains the requested format.
-By implementing this, I have managed to merge the register and sign-in form into 1 form which simplifies my code.

 * **Test**
 I have tried to create an account with an already existing email.
 Correct feedback is displayed.
-Whenever I didn't meet the pattern criteria, the correct feedback was displayed, explaining which charachters etc are allowed.
-User acccount is created whenever all criteria was met and user is being redirect to My Recipes.
+User acccount is created whenever all criteria was met and user is being redirect to Profile page.

 * **Result**